Gnucash/gnucash/cmake/README_CMAKE.txt

   * The Xcode build only supports the Debug configuration.
 Others such as Release are not supported yet.

-  * Python support has not been ported over.

   * Visual Studio support is out of scope.
 While CMake supports generating build files for Visual Studio on Windows, it is not likely at this point that either GnuCash or all of its dependencies can be built using the Microsoft compiler tool chain.

-== Known Issues

-* Sometimes the Tip of the Day is empty.
-I've got a stray carriage return somewhere.

-* Clicking on 'Start AqBanking Wizard' in the AqBanking setup will cause a crash.
-I have not yet investigated this.

 == Using CMake on Linux, OS X,  etc.